W-Net-AI/LISP-CV/Readme.md

 ```

-If all went as planned, you should see your picture in a window.
+If all went as planned, you should see your picture in a window!

 --------------------------------------------------------------------------------